keithasaurus/simple_html/README.md

 ## Why use it?
 - clean syntax
 - fully-typed
-- always renders valid html
-- speed -- faster than jinja2
+- speed -- faster even than jinja2
 - zero dependencies
-- framework agnostic
 - escaped by default
-- space significance typically results in fewer bytes rendered
+- usually renders fewer bytes than templating

 ## Installation